Introduction

 How can I tell if Rustoleum has fully cured, not just dried?

-Yes, if the surface feels hard and is no longer tacky to the touch, it is likely fully cured, but check the manufacturer’s guidelines for specific curing times.
+If the surface feels hard and is no longer tacky, it’s likely fully cured, but it’s a good idea to check the manufacturer’s guidelines for specific curing times.